 “We moved here and raised a family here, so now Steuben County feels like home after all these years.”

-Craig Burkholder is a new addition to the SCCF Board of Directors in July 2019, but he has been an active volunteer at the foundation for many years.
+Craig Burkholder joined the SCCF Board of Directors in July 2019, and he has been an active volunteer at the foundation for many years.
 Craig met his wife, Cheryl, at Huntington College.
-They moved to Virginia for a few years, then Craig came to Northeast Indiana to serve as the pastor of Hudson United Brethren Church in 1989.
+They moved to Virginia for a few years, then Craig came to Northeast Indiana in 1989 to serve as the pastor of Hudson United Brethren Church.
+Craig and Cheryl have five grown children and two grandchildren.